 2. Route 40, Argentina

-The road condition is unpredictable and the route is made up of a mix of smooth tarmac, gravel tracks and pothole covered roads.
-With little support available for certain long stretches, make sure you fill the tank whenever possible and always carry a spare tyre.
+Road conditions can be unpredictable.
+The route is a mix of smooth tarmac, deteriorating roads and long gravel tracks.
+There’s little support for extended stretches, so make sure you keep the tank brimmed and carry a spare tyre.